Saving S$300,000 for a flat in Singapore seems like a monumental feat. But if you start now, you’ll be able to afford it by your 35th birthday.

 If you don’t have savings, you’ll probably have to resort to loans.
 This affects your Total Debt Servicing Ratio (TDSR) and afflicts you with interest repayments.

-3. Get an Endowment Plan or Blue Chip Programme
+3. Get an Endowment Plan or Blue Chip Investment Plan

 An endowment plan is an insurance plan with a savings component.
 Besides giving you insurance coverage, an endowment plan pays out a lump sum after a given period (e.g. 15 years).

-Many people use endowment plans to fund something specific, such as a University education, a car, or the down payment on their first home.
+Many people refer to endowment plans as “forced savings”.
+An endowment plan can be used to fund something specific, such as a University education, a car, or the downpayment on a home.
 Most endowment plans grow your money at around 3 – 5% interest, which is much higher than a bank’s fixed deposit.

-Alternatively, you might consider a blue chip programme, which can be bought at banks such as OCBC and POSB.
+Alternatively, you might consider a blue chip investment plan (BCIP), which can be bought at banks such as OCBC and POSB.
 The cost can be as low as S$100 per month.

 Rather than pick specific blue chip companies, you may want to keep it simple by just buying a Straits Times Index Fund.
 The returns from ST Index funds are pegged to the ST Index, and due to low management fees may earn higher returns than endowment plans.